 - In Star Trek: The Next Generation:

-- In one episode, it's revealed that Data's "mother" isn't really his creator's wife but rather an android based on the wife, which the creator made after the wife died.
-Notably, this was specifically this trope on the part of Data's creator; his "mother" truly believed herself to be human.
+- In "Inheritance", it's revealed that Data's "mother" Juliana isn't really Noonian Soong's wife but rather an android based on her, which Soong made after she died while fleeing from the Crystalline Entity.
+Notably, this was specifically this trope on the part of Soong; Juliana truly believed herself to be human.

 - At the end of the Star Trek: The Original Series episode "The Conscience of The King", after Lenore Karidian accidentally murders her father (the notorious Kodos The Executioner) her already fragile sanity completely shatters.
 After she is taken into custody McCoy tells Kirk that Lenore believes her father is still alive, performing to packed theaters all across the galaxy.